 To help clients power downstream analytics, HubSpot offers an application programming interface (API) for clients to extract data on business entities.
 Here are a few example entities you can extract from the API:

 You can visit the HubSpot API Documentation to explore the entire catalog of available API resources and the complete schema definition for each.
 As an example, here are some of the details for the deals endpoint in the HubSpot API documentation.

 As you think about the data you will need for analytics, don’t forget that Portable offers no-code integrations to other similar applications like Pipedrive, ActiveCampaign, and Insightly that can be useful for comparison purposes.

-Regardless of the SaaS solutions you use, it’s important to find a CRM system with robust data available for analytics.
+Regardless of the SaaS solution you use, it’s important to find a CRM system with robust data available for analytics.

-Load: Which Destinations Are Best For A HubSpot ETL Pipeline?
+Load: Which Destinations Are Best for Your HubSpot ETL Pipeline?

 To turn raw data from HubSpot into dashboards, most companies centralize information into a data warehouse or data lake.
 For Portable clients, the most common ETL pipelines are:

 - HubSpot to PostgreSQL Integration

 Once you have a destination to load the data, it’s common to combine HubSpot data with information from other enterprise applications like Jira, Mailchimp, Zendesk, and Klaviyo.